pachyderm/pachyderm/doc/docs/2.0.x/how-tos/basic-data-operations/removing_data_from_pachyderm.md

 !!!
 Warning "Important"
     - Squashing a global commit on the head of a branch (no children) will fail.
 Use `pachctl delete commit` instead.
     - Squash commit only applies to [user repositories](../../../concepts/data-concepts/repo/).
 For example, you cannot squash a commit that updated a pipeline (Commit that lives in a spec repository).
-    - Unlike in `pachctl delete commit`, `pachctl squash commit` does not interrupt or delete any job.
+    - Similarly to `pachctl delete commit`, `pachctl squash commit` stops (but does not delete) associated jobs.

 !!!
 Example